creme332/myjobviz/README.md

 # 🎊 Conclusion #
 Some technologies (SQL, Git, ...) are without any doubt highly in demand while other technologies (AWS, Clojure, Cloud technologies ...) are yet to take off in Mauritius.
+# 🌠Resouces used #
+To create map of salary : https://towardsdatascience.com/a-complete-guide-to-an-interactive-geographical-map-using-python-f4c5197e23e0
+To create lollipop chart :
 # 🔮 Future work #
 - Collect data from more job websites
 - Create a folder to store all media files.